samTheComputerArchitect/samTheComputerArchitect/README.md

 I'm always exploring new ways to push my understanding of hardware and software — from building my own CPUs to experimenting with unique architecture designs.

-Feel free to follow my journey, and let’s connect if you're into computer architecture or just want to chat about projects!
+Feel free to follow my journey!!!